BudaBecker/devsis-CEUB/README.md

 # Culinary Recipes CRUD

-A user-friendly desktop application for managing your culinary recipes, built with Python and Tkinter.
+A user-friendly desktop application for managing your culinary recipes, built with Python.
 This project was developed for the System Development (`Desenvolvimento de Sistemas`) class at CEUB.

 ![Application Screenshot](app/img/readme_img.png)